trytrench/trench/README.md

 ## Overview

-Trench is an open-source fraud prevention platform for marketplaces.
+Trench is an open source fraud prevention platform for marketplaces.

 ## Features